kkeefe/qp_dissertation/README.md

 The controlling DAQ software (written in C, Python, and VHDL) can be found at: [qpix-digital](https://github.com/kkeefe/qpix-digital/tree/master)

 ![DAQ Summary](https://github.com/kkeefe/qp_dissertation/blob/main/images/saq_daq_firmware_summary.png)
-*Summary of the Data Acquisition of the embedded software and firmware I wrote, which is implemented onto a Zybo-Z7 Digilent board.
+*Diagram of the Data Acquisition (DAQ) of the embedded software and firmware I wrote, which is implemented onto a Zybo-Z7 Digilent board.
 Resets are recorded via a latch on the Artix Zynq-7000 FPGA, and are controlled via register commands from a PyQT5 based GUI.*

 ![First Diffusion Hints](https://github.com/kkeefe/qp_dissertation/blob/main/images/SAQ_first_diffusion_measurement.png)
 *First measurement indicating diffusion which was taken at Wellesley college, courtesy of Nora Hoch.
 The non-linear decrease of the amount of recorded resets corresponds to less detected electrons at the edge of the detector, i.e. diffusion.*